THE LAKE OF FIRE JUDGEMENT AGE - PART 2

 Do you not know that we shall judge angels?
 How much more, things that pertain to this life?

 Satan and all his fallen angels are awaiting their final judgement, which will be in the Lake of Fire.
-This will happen after all unbelievers have first been judged in the same Lake of Fire and reconciled to God.
+This will happen after all resurrected unbelieving people have first been judged in the same Lake of Fire and reconciled to God.

 And the angels who did not keep their proper domain, but left their own abode, He has reserved in everlasting (aidios) chains under darkness for the judgment of the great day.

 Notice that the fallen angels are kept in ‘everlasting’ spiritual darkness for judgement.
-The context indicates that the ‘everlasting’ chains last only until the judgement of the great day.
+The context clearly shows that the ‘everlasting’ chains last only until the judgement of the great day.
 This verse is better translated in the New Living Translation as:

 And I remind you of the angels who did not stay within the limits of authority God gave them but left the place where they belonged.
 God has kept them securely chained in prisons of darkness, waiting for the great day of judgment.